bradleyjay/datadog_test/datadog/answers.md

 *Note: on macOS, to screenshot, use Shift+CMD+4*

-## Prerequisites - Setup the Enviornment
+## Prerequisites - Setup the Environment

 #### Initial VM Install and Launch